aws-amplify/amplify-js/packages/amazon-cognito-identity-js/README.md

         cognitoUser.getSession(function(err, result) {
             if (result) {
                 console.log('You are now logged in.');

+                //POTENTIAL: Region needs to be set if not already set previously elsewhere.
+                AWS.config.region = '<region>';

                 // Add the User's Id Token to the Cognito credentials login map.
                 AWS.config.credentials = new AWS.CognitoIdentityCredentials({